Yecats/dotGAME/README.md

+> ## .GAME is no longer being worked on as I have left Microsoft.
+Head over to my new respository, [Game Dev Tutorials](https://github.com/Yecats/GameDevTutorials), for the latest content.

 # .GAME

 .GAME is a [show](https://channel9.msdn.com/Shows/dotGAME) hosted on [Channel 9](https://channel9.msdn.com/) that is dedicated to game development with a primary focus on .NET technology.
 Each episode will focus on tutorials, cover helpful tips/tricks, or feature an interview with an industry expert.
 This repository houses all the artifacts tied to the episodes so that you can follow along or play around with the final project.